tombetthauser/module-7-welcome/README.md

 Before the TA's can effectively address the question the student will need to add more information, full-screen screenshots, a description of what you have done so far in terms of research and solution attempts and/or a link to the repo with a recent commit message clearly describing the issue.

-Once you have added to the question tag the TA who added the alert emoji in the question thread or re-post a new version of the question in the lecture questions channel.
+Once you have added to the question tag the TAs or re-post a new version of the question in the lecture questions channel.

 ### Good Question Template

-Feel free to literally copy, paste and fill this out when asking a question in slack.
-The Mod 7 team may ask you to do so if it seems like it might help.
+To ensure the quickest possible response to a question you are encouraged to literally copy, paste and fill this out when asking a question in slack.
+The Mod 7 team may ask you to do so if it seems like it might help expedite answering your question.

 1. What are you working on? (give us some context)
 2. Describe the problem (what are you trying to do? what is it currently doing?)